civol/HDLRuby/README.md

 ### Declaring a channel

-A new channel is declared like using the keyword `channel` as follows:
+A new channel is declared using the keyword `channel` as follows:

 ```ruby
 channel <name> <block>
 ```

 Where `name` is the name of the channel and `block` is a procedure block describing the channel.
-This block can contain any HDLRuby code, and is comparable to the content of a block describing a system with the difference that it does not have standard input, output and inout ports are declared differently and that it supports following additional keywords:
+This block can contain any HDLRuby code, and is comparable to the content of a block describing a system with the difference that it does not have standard input, output, and inout ports are declared differently, and that it supports the following additional keywords:

  * `reader_input <list of names>`: declares the input ports on the reader side.
 The list must give the names of the inner signals of the channel that can be read using the reader procedure.
  * `reader_output <list of names>`: declares the output ports on the reader side.
 The list must give the names of the inner signals of the channel that can be written using the reader procedure.